FGasper/p5-Net-Curl-Promiser/README.md

 If you use [AnyEvent](https://metacpan.org/pod/AnyEvent), then [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises) with
 [AnyEvent::YACurl](https://metacpan.org/pod/AnyEvent::YACurl) may be a nicer fit for you.

+# LICENSE & COPYRIGHT

+Copyright 2019 Gasper Software Consulting.

+This library is licensed under the same terms as Perl itself.

 # POD ERRORS

 Hey! **The above document had some coding errors, which are explained below:**